4th EMMC International Workshop 2023

 D-STANDART (Vis Dhanisetty, NLR, NL)

-MatCHMaker (Jason Ludovic, CEA, FR)
+MatCHMaker (Ludovic Jason, CEA, FR)

 CoBRAIN (Markus Apel, Access Technology GmbH, DE)